cometbft/cometbft/spec/consensus/bft-time.md

 height `H-1`, using the `MedianTime` method defined as follows:

-- `MedianTime`: the median time of a `Commit` is equal to the median of the `Time` fields of the `Precommit` messages in the `Commit`, where the value of each `Time` field is counted a number of times proportional to the voting power of the validator that produced and signed that `Precommit` message.
+- `MedianTime`: the median time of a `Commit` is equal to the median of the `Timestamp` fields of the `Precommit` messages forming the `Commit`, where the value of each `Timestamp` field is counted a number of times proportional to the voting power of the validator that produced and signed that `Precommit` message.

-In other words, the `MedianTime` is the weighted median of `Time` fields, with heights defined by validators' voting powers.
+In other words, the `MedianTime` is the weighted median of `Timestamp` fields, with heights defined by validators' voting powers.
-The median of a set of values is one of the values of the set, so that the `Time` of a proposed block is one of the `Time` fields of the `Precommit` messages included in the `LastCommit` set of that block.
+The median of a set of values is one of the values of the set, so that the `Time` of a proposed block is one of the `Timestamp` fields of the `Precommit` messages included in the `LastCommit` set of that block.

 ### Example